flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Consequently, MIPS revisited its fragmented CPU line and consolidated it with **three instruction sets** [@cpu-modern_mips]:

 - **MIPS32**: An update of [MIPS II](playstation#the-offering) - the last 32-bit-only Instruction Set Architecture (ISA) - bringing functionality gathered from later architectures while keeping the 32-bit boundary.
 - **MIPS64**: The continuation of MIPS V, a [64-bit ISA](nintendo-64#cpu) and the last one before the revamp.
-The MIPS V has been a superset of all previous ISAs, just like its predecessors.
+The MIPS V was a superset of all previous ISAs, just like its predecessors.
 - **microMIPS**: Available as 'microMIPS32' and 'microMIPS64', these are supersets of the MIPS32 and MIPS64, respectively, with an additional group of 16-bit instructions (à la [Thumb](game-boy-advance#tab-2-3-squeezing-performance)). microMIPS is not binary compatible with the other ISAs, however, so it required re-compilation of legacy codebases to run on microMIPS.

 The big difference was that these would now be developed in conjunction, as opposed to MIPS dropping the previous architecture as soon as the next one arrived.
 New revisions would be denoted with the 'Release x' suffix, such as 'MIPS32 Release 6' or 'MIPS32R6', which is the last revision to date.

 Along with the ISAs, MIPS also started selling a new line of IP cores.
-For instance, the **MIPS32 4k** design implemented the **MIPS32 R2 ISA**, it came in different variants and offered plenty of customisations.
+For instance, the **MIPS32 4k** design implemented the **MIPS32 R2 ISA**; it came in different variants and offered plenty of customisations.

 Back on topic, Sony presumably acquired a license of the MIPS32 4k and customised it by extending the ISA and bundling particular co-processors [@cpu-gcc_patch].
 The result is called **Allegrex** and runs at a variable speed, from **33 MHz to 333 MHz**.